 Fun fact: A majestic whale shark was spotted in the Dubai Marina back in 2015.
 It was said that the shark had lost its way and got lost.
 Don’t worry, we did hear it eventually made its way out of the Marina waters on its own.

-The Palm project began in June 2001 which means it turns 20 this June 2021.
-The Palm is now home to a number of restaurants, world-class hotels, attractions and over 80,000 people call the island home.
+The Palm project began in June 2001 which means it turns 21 this June 2022.
+The Palm is now home to a number of restaurants, world-class hotels, and attractions and over 80,000 people call the island home.
 The latest attraction to open on Palm Jumeirah is The View at The Palm – a 52-storey high observation deck that gives guests a 360-degree view of Dubai.

 Fun fact: You probably already know this, but the Palm Jumeirah is one of the few giant structures that can be seen from space with the naked eye.
 But, did you also know that the team working on the construction had to depend on satellite-guided technology during the building process?
 It was that massive.